 In 2013, the HFEA updated its guidance on surrogacy, creating specific forms and implementing a more flexible interpretation of the law on parenthood.

-In 2016, the government told Parliament that, following the landmark ruling in the human rights case of Re Z (2016) it would change the law to remove discrmination against single parents, and that it would ask the Law Commission to consider reviewing UK surrogacy law.
+In 2016, the government told Parliament that it would ask the Law Commission to undertake a review of U.K. surrogacy law.
+It also, following the landmark ruling in the human rights case of Re Z (2016), announced it would change the law to remove discrmination against single parents.

 We are now campaigning for a review of the law to support surrogates and families better.
 Find out more about how we think the law needs to change.